ohshitgorillas/EntropPy/README.md

 - **`summary.txt`**: Overall statistics showing how many patterns and conflicts were found

 These reports are invaluable for understanding the generator's decisions and verifying correct behavior.

 ---

+## Contributing

+This project is in active development.
+Bug reports, feature requests, and pull requests are welcome!

+Please check the [CHANGELOG.md](CHANGELOG.md) for planned features and known limitations.

+---